Seed Guardians 2026

 Peas

 When growing peas it is worth protecting the germinating seeds from mice.
-I grow mine on in a length of guttering hanging from my greenhouse supports until they are strong seedlings and then harden them off before planting in the garden.
+Maggie grows hers in a length of guttering hanging from her greenhouse supports until they are strong seedlings and then hardens them off before planting in the garden.
 Give the guttering a sharp knock to free the length of seedlings before sliding them into a pre-dug trench.
 Then leave them to grow until the seed pods go papery and harvest the pods.
 Dry them completely and then pod the beans before you send them to us.

 Bream Black Peas